edatkinson/windowgpt/README.md

 --p is a compulsory flag.

---s only include if you want to save the screenshot.
+--s if you want to save the response and the screenshot, specify the location.

 --key use when providing an API key.